cedadev/padocc/docs/source/core/installation.rst

 .. note::

-    Ensure you have local modules enabled such that you have python 3.x installed in your local environment.
-A version of the pipeline source code exists at ``/gws/nopw/j04/cedaproc/padocc`` so for CEDA staff please see if this can be used before cloning the repository elsewhere.
+    Ensure you have local modules enabled such that you have python 3.11 or higher installed in your local environment.

 pip installation
 ================